dahanco2015/scratch-extensions-directory/.github/PULL_REQUEST_TEMPLATE.md

 If you aren't submitting an extension delete this template.
+Also you can skip/delete anything you already changed in the pull request.

 Required stuff: